-The Australian tech startup sector has the potential to contribute $109 billion or 4% of GDP to the Australian economy.
-Considering these stats, it is safe to say that the country is on track toward becoming the land of opportunities as more and more successful Australian startups continue to economic well being.
+The Australian tech startup sector has the potential to contribute $109 billion or four percent of the country’s GDP to the economy.
+Considering these statistics, it is safe to say that the country is on the track to becoming the new land of opportunities as more and more successful Australian startups continue to economic well being.

-Several cities in Australia are home to some of the most successful Australian startups.
-Some of these have become received international acclaim owing to their unique value.
-This gives us a small window into the limitless potential of the future of Australia’s startup sector.
+The fact is that Australia is home to some of the most successful Australian startups.
+Some of these have received international acclamation owing to their unique value.
+This gives us a small window into the limitless potential of the future of Australian startup sector.

-But all these startups have 2 things in common – detailed planning and timely execution.
-So let’s explore what makes these Australian startups stand out from the rest.
+But all these startups have two things in common – detailed planning and timely execution.
+Let’s explore what makes these Australian startups stand out from the crowd.

-There are only a handful of startups every year that can grow their sales and customers in thousands within a matter of months.
-At the front pages of popular news sites, they glimmer with an anticipated multimillion-dollar market valuation.
+There are only a handful of startups that can grow their sales and customers in thousands within a matter of months.
+They are on the front pages of popular news websites where they glimmer with an anticipated multimillion-dollar market valuation.
+Some amongst them include:

 Canva needs no introduction.
-It is one of the leading graphic design platforms designers around the globe love and adores.
+It is one of the leading graphic design platforms designers around the globe love to use.
 So far, this successful startup has raised over $40 million (AUD$57.18 million) to earn a business value of USD $345 million.
-Today, as of January this year, it has grown to $1bn market valuation.
+Today, as of January this year, it has grown to USD $1bn market valuation.

 “Canva makes great designs more accessible” ~ Forbes

 The Co-founder and CEO of Canva, Melanie Perkins, hails from Australia and stands tall as one of the most successful young CEOs in the world.
 She believes in empowering the modern workforce.
 This is the reason why Canva currently has over 10 million users.
 This startup is a popular name in the Silicon Valley and is expected to grow further.